Atharv Singh Highlights Role of Policy Convenings in Strengthening Modern Democracies - www.lokmattimes.com

 Atharv Singh Highlights Role of Policy Convenings in Strengthening Modern Democracies

-PNN Chicago [USA], November 29: When Atharv Singh, 20, a Sciences Po undergraduate currently on exchange at Northwestern Universityand ...
+Chicago [USA], November 27:: When Atharv Singh, 20, a Sciences Po undergraduate currently on exchange at Northwestern University—and the founder ...

-Chicago [USA], November 29: When Atharv Singh, 20, a Sciences Po undergraduate currently on exchange at Northwestern Universityand the founder of The Emissary Network and Purus Research LLPgreeted former Canadian Prime Minister Justin Trudeau at the Chicago Council on Global Affairs' Global Leadership Awards Dinner, the interaction was brief: a photograph, a few polite words.
+Chicago [USA], November 27:: When Atharv Singh, 20, a Sciences Po undergraduate currently on exchange at Northwestern University—and the founder of The Emissary Network and Purus Research LLP—greeted former Canadian Prime Minister Justin Trudeau at the Chicago Council on Global Affairs' Global Leadership Awards Dinner, the interaction was brief: a photograph, a few polite words.
 Yet what Singh carried forward from that moment was far more substantive.
 For him, the evening served as a distilled lesson in the operational reality of modern democratic governance.
-High-level convenings, he observed, are not ornamental gatheringsthey are functional mechanisms for policy development, norm-setting, and institutional consolidation.
+High-level convenings, he observed, are not ornamental gatherings—they are functional mechanisms for policy development, norm-setting, and institutional consolidation.

 “Democracies today face challenges that are data-heavy, fast-moving, and globally entangled,” Singh remarked after the event.
 “We need institutional spaces where ideas can be debated seriously, free from the short-term pressures of politics.”